4c692826/190110r.course.project/README.md

 * codebook.rmd:

-  a detailed description on how the procedures are applied to the raw data to convert it into tidy data. requires RStudio.
+  a detailed description on how the procedures are applied to the raw data to convert it into tidy data. requires RStudio. it is also the recommended form of dealing with the data. the document is long.

 * averages.cvs: